Understanding the Types of Neurofibromatosis and Schwannomatosis

 - Have you been diagnosed with any other health conditions?

 Your provider will also do a physical exam to check for signs of neurofibromatosis, like tumors, skin spots or heart problems.
-You might also have a hearing test and eye exam.
+You might also have a hearing test and an eye exam.

-Our team may also order imaging tests like an MRI or CT scan to get a closer look at your brain and nervous system.
+Our team may also order imaging tests, like an MRI or CT scan, to get a closer look at your brain and nervous system.

 Depending on your needs, you may also see specialists in fields like pain management, fertility and mental health.